dtoubelis/sails-cassandra/README.md

-Authentication information for `cassandra-driver` is typically supplied in `authProvider` option, however `sails-cassandra` adapter will also recognize `user` and `password` options and convert them into `authProvider` overriding any existing.
-This also means that if you wish to use your own `authProvider` configuration you would need to remove `user` and `password` from configuration.
+Authentication information for `cassandra-driver` is typically supplied in `authProvider` option, however `sails-cassandra` adapter will also recognize `user` and `password` options and convert them into `authProvider` overriding an existing value.
+This also means that if you wish to use your own `authProvider` you will need to remove `user` and `password` from the configuration.

 ## Run tests